All signs point to Lake Cumberland

 |0

-This work, All signs point to Lake Cumberland [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, All signs point to Lake Cumberland, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT